tehworld1/garlic/src/content/post/bp/wegmans-garlic-bread.md

 ## Texture:
 *4.7/5*

-Excellent crunch on the crust, with a soft, fluffy interior that holds the butter well without getting soggy.
+Excellent crunch on the crust, with a soft, fluffy interior that holds the flavor in well without getting soggy.
 ## Flavor:
 *4.5/5*